kojiishi/east_asian_spacing/README.md

 [pipx] can install it globally while still isolating it in a virtual environment.

-Please also see the [package install] section if you want to use this package from your Python program, or the [clone and install] section if you want to diagnose fonts or the code in more details.
+Please also see the [install package] section if you want to use this package from your Python program, or the [clone and install] section if you want to diagnose fonts or the code in more details.